-Suzuki Ignis Review 2022
+Suzuki Ignis Review 2024

 Suzuki Ignis At A Glance

-Insurance Groups are between 11–21
+Insurance Groups are between 11–18

 On average it achieves 93% of the official MPG figure

-With its distinctive styling, cleverly packaged interior layout and economical 1.2-litre petrol engine, the Suzuki Ignis is a surprisingly sensible alternative to city cars like the Volkswagen Up.
+With its distinctive styling, cleverly packaged interior layout and economical 1.2-litre hybrid petrol engine, the Suzuki Ignis is a surprisingly sensible alternative to city cars like the Volkswagen Up.
 But it also provides an extra bit of crossover character and - surprisingly - the option of all-wheel drive for those who need a small 4x4 with some (but not lots of) off-road capability.

-Despite being very compact in size, the Ignis has a spacious cabin.
+Despite being very compact in size, the Suzuki Ignis has a spacious cabin.
 There's enough head and shoulder room in the back row for a couple of adults to sit in reasonable comfort and boot space is respectable for such a little car, at 267 litres.
 That's enough for trips to the shops, plus the rear seats can be folded to increase capacity to 1100 litres - though they don't fold flat.

 It might be a perky performer, but the steering isn't great and there's some body roll through bends.
-The suspension provides a reasonable level of ride comfort, but over rougher and broken road surfaces it can feel harsh and uncomfortable.
-It's not bad, but nor is the Ignis as sharp or as fun to drive as the Volkswagen Up and its counterparts from Skoda and SEAT.
+The suspension provides a reasonable level of ride comfort, but over rougher and broken road surfaces it can feel harsh and bouncy.
+It's not bad, but nor is the Suzuki Ignis as sharp or as fun to drive as the Volkswagen Up and its counterparts from Skoda and SEAT.